olefasting/rust_rpg_toolkit/docs/maps.md

 Actor spawn points can be created in an object layer named `spawn_points`, with a property named `prototype_id` that points to a prototype in the `actors.json` file.
 Likewise, items can be added in a layer named `items`, with a `prototype_id` property, pointing to a prototype in `items.json`.
 Light sources can also be added in an object layer named `light_sources`, with a `color` property (hex color value as `String`) and an intensity property (`f32` as a `String`).
 We have yet to fully implement dynamic lighting, though.

+## Tiled Conversion

+A separate CLI for converting maps will be added in the future but, for now, the maps that are to be converted, must be declared in `assets/tiled_maps.json`.
+After declaring them, run the game once to convert them.